 A daughter dream

 Before I even got pregnant, I longed for a daughter.
-But this had nothing to do with liking the colour pink or being particularity ‘girly’ myself (and yes, I know lots of girls aren’t either and that boys can like pink and play with dolls too).
+But this had nothing to do with liking the colour pink or being particularity ‘girly’ myself (though I know lots of girls aren’t either and that boys can like pink and play with dolls too).
 Rather, it had to do with the close bond I have with the amazing women in my life.

 It also didn’t help that my mum has told me pretty much every day of my life how wonderful it is to have a daughter!